softkid/softkid.github.io/about.md

 <h5> Why can not I get the money I want?</h5>
 <b>Socrates said.
 "Know yourself"</b> <br>
 <b>Dilailima said.
 "Man can not live alone, only in relationship".</b><br>
 How to live is given to each person.
 It was a happy life I hoped for through the success of money.
 We must strive for happiness.
 100% success.
 100% laughter.
 All of you have sufficient competence.
-You just have to learn and make efforts.
-Failure is not your fault.
-Most of us have not learned how important life is from failing since childhood from parents from the country.
-From now on, ask yourself every day.<br> <b>"Am I happy?"
+You have to learn and make efforts to get happiness.
+We did not learn about happy life.
+But you can be happy.
+From now on, ask yourself every day.
+"Am I happy?"<br> <b>"Am I happy?"
 Called..</b></p>

 <hr />
 <h2 id="why-this-blog">Wanted</h2>